 If a customer pays over $10,000 in cash for a single transaction (or for two or more related transactions), you have to report the sale to the IRS.
 Use Form 8300 to report the transaction within 15 days of the sale.

-Do you need a simple, cash-basis accounting system for your small business?
-Our small business accounting software is made for the non-accountant.
+Do you need a simple accounting system for your small business?
+Patriot’s accounting software is made for small business owners and their accountants.
 Try it for free today!